 Ultimately market research and customer analytics take different but complementary routes to achieve the same purpose - giving you a comprehensive view of your customer.
 And when you start that customer insight journey with a foundational analytics project, the subsequent market research can fill in the gaps and give you the rounded picture you need to optimise your customer interactions.

-For more information about gaining a better understanding of your customer, check out the Datamine Guide to Customer Insights to the right.
+For more information about gaining a better understanding of your customer, check out the Datamine Guide to Customer Insights below.

 ABOUT THE AUTHOR: MATT WILKINS (PARTNER)